robsiegwart/PyBOM/doc/src/index.rst

 number by default).
 Then, call class method :py:meth:`BOM.BOM.from_folder()` with the path to your folder to instantiate and build BOM objects.

+Alternatively, use :py:meth:`BOM.BOM.single_file()` to load all parts and assemblies from a single multi-sheet Excel file, or :py:meth:`BOM.BOM.from_file()` to create a bare BOM from a single Excel file without a parts database.

-Then, call methods or properties on the root BOM returned from :py:meth:`BOM.BOM.from_folder()` to obtain derived information:
+Then, call methods or properties on the root BOM to obtain derived information:

 :py:attr:`BOM.BOM.parts`
    Get a list of all direct-child parts